SamuelSwartzberg/flashcardifying_text_temp/math/algebra/+operations.md

 ⟮＿Exponentiation＿⟯ is often written as `⟮b⎴n⎴⟯`, where ⟮b⟯ is ⟮＿the base＿⟯ and ⟮c-;n⟯ is ⟮＿the exponent＿⟯.
 ⟮＿Exponentiation＿⟯ `⟮b⎴n⎴⟯` means `⟮Π⟯⟮⎵i=1⎵⎴n⎴b⟯` .
 ⟮base⟯ =syn= ⟮radix⟯
-Exponentiation is nonassociative and noncommutative.
+⟮＿Exponentiation＿⟯ is ⟮＿nonassociative＿⟯ and ⟮＿noncommutative＿⟯.
-The order of operations for serial exponentiation is typically top-down.
+The order of operations for multiple exponentiation is typically top-down.

 ##### root